 How to Apply

-Please read through the eligibility, deadline and stipend information, as well as the internship descriptions below.
-To apply, fill out the Summer 2023 Internship Application and upload a resume, cover letter, unofficial school transcript and writing sample using the online form.
+To apply for available internships, fill out the online Internship Application and upload a resume, cover letter, unofficial school transcript and writing sample using the online form.

 “This experience provided the hands-on experience I needed to operationalize so much of what I learned in classes.”
 Summer 2018 Archives Intern